How To Pack Liquids In Carry On Bags: 3 Ultimate Tips

 Powder and the rest of make up bag

 As long as you’re not carrying any other liquid (consider sunscreen in Summer, and also the maximum amount rule!) you will be fine.
-Try to keep your make up and your liquids in an easy access place so you can put them in the tray at security quickly.
+When figuring out how to pack liquids in carry on bags, try to keep your make up and your liquids in an easy access place so you can put them in the tray at security quickly.